hsk3mis/learn-you-a-haskell-for-great-good/README.md

         - an operator symbol eg. + or $$
         - or an ordinary identifier enclosed in grave accents (backquotes), eg. `op`

+?????????????????????????????????????
+* Rekurencja vs Fold: It's usually better to use folds for this standard list recursion pattern instead of explicitly writing the recursion because they're easier to read and identify
+    - Fold nie jest lazy !!!!!!!!!!!!!